 Prevention as a Control of Brown Rot Disease

 Home brown rot control begins with sanitation.
-All fruit should be removed from the tree at the end of the of every harvest to prevent the rot from gaining a foothold the following year.
-Any damaged fruit (mummies) should be burned, as well as those twigs that are affected by brown rot cankers and even fallen unaffected fruit and twigs should be raked and burned as well.
+All fruit should be removed from the tree at the end of every harvest to prevent the rot from gaining a foothold the following year.
+Any damaged fruit (mummies) should be burned, as well as those twigs that are affected by brown rot cankers, and even fallen unaffected fruit and twigs should be raked and burned as well.

 Since wet conditions are conducive to fungal growth, proper pruning is essential in the control of brown rot disease.
 Prune trees for maximum air circulation and sunlight.